 The goal of treatment for any phobia is to improve the quality of life.
 Although medication is sometimes prescribed, treatment for atychiphobia tends to be most successful when therapy is used as well.
 Some commonly recommended and successful treatment options for overcoming phobias might include one of or a combination of the following.

-Cognitive behavioral therapy utilizes exposure plus other methods to retrain your brain about how it perceives fear.
+- Cognitive behavioral therapy utilizes exposure plus other methods to retrain your brain about how it perceives fear.
+This type of therapy encourages positive thinking and helps you challenge negative thoughts.

 “Getting treatment for your concerns around atychiphobia earlier can make all the difference.
 Working with a therapist, you can not only get support, but you can learn how to navigate the fear of failure and learn new strategies to manage the challenging thoughts and feelings.”Talkspace therapist Jill E. Daino, LCSW-R